-CARES Act – Higher Education Emergency Relief Fund
+CARES Act – Higher Education Emergency Relief Fund (HEERF I)

 Reading Hospital School of Health Sciences (OPEID 00656500) received education stabilization funds under Section 18004(a)(1) of the Coronavirus Aid, Relief and Economic Security Act (CARES Act).
 The required funding report below applies to the portion of grants received under the Higher Education Emergency Relief Fund (HEERF) that is designated specifically for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the coronavirus.